TomerKigel/AgentTown/README.md

 <h1>Agent town</h1>

 <h2>The project</h2>
-The project is an attempt to create a modular network supporting distributed constraint optimization problems research and devleopment.
+The project is an attempt to create a modular network supporting distributed constraint optimization problems research and development.

 <h2>The Idea</h2>
-The world of computer science have gone through many iterations in the past.
-First Computers were big and expensive thus computing was centralizied, and it was done mainly in universites and large corporations.
+The world of computer science has gone through many iterations in the past.
+First Computers were big and expensive thus computing was centralized, and it was done mainly in universities and large corporations.
-After that a new era of personal computers has begun as computers became cheaper and more viable.
+After that, a new era of personal computers has begun as computers became cheaper and more viable.
 Then the birth of the Internet gave rise to centralized servers.
-Finally we arive at today to the age of microservices and distributed computing.
+Finally, we arrive at today to the age of microservices and distributed computing.
-The flactuation between centralized and distributed computing never stops.
-Each new iteration brings new challanges and advantages.
+The fluctuation between centralized and distributed computing never stops.
+Each new iteration brings new challenges and advantages.

 ---

-In this project the focus is to create an infrastructure for solving distributed constraint optimization problems(DCOPs).
+In this project, the focus is to create an infrastructure for solving distributed constraint optimization problems(DCOPs).
 Both for research and for the development of a real-world application for that type of computation.
 More on the subject of DCOPs can be found on this [wikipedia page](https://en.wikipedia.org/wiki/Distributed_constraint_optimization)

 <h3>DSA</h3>
-To demonstrate the problems this project aims to solve and one approach to sloving them i've decided to record the following introduction that focuses on an algortihm called: 'Distributed stochastic algorithm' or DSA.
+To demonstrate the problems this project aims to solve and one approach to solving them I've decided to record the following introduction that focuses on an algorithm called: 'Distributed stochastic algorithm' or DSA.

-In the video below i am explaining DSA and concepts in distributed calculation.
+In the video below I am explaining DSA and concepts in distributed calculation.

 Youtube: